The Culinary Dude's Culinary Education

 Our goal is to follow all of the requirements and recommendations made by the above to help prevent the spread of COVID-19 and run our program so that your child is safe.

-Due to the reality of most children's inability to consistently follow social distancing and sanitation recommendations, especially in a cooking camp, we will do all in our power to help your child with the understanding and concepts involved of being safe and avoiding the spread of COVID-19.
+Due to the reality of most children's inability to consistently follow social distancing and sanitation recommendations, especially in our cooking programs, we will do all in our power to help your child with the understanding and concepts involved of being safe and avoiding the spread of COVID-19.
 In the past we have implemented a very similar protocol for safety and sanitation, so this kind of enforcement is not new to us.

 No infected children or staff will be allowed in camp until otherwise notified and approved by a Dr.'s note showing that the individual is COVID free.